Microsoft Planner v Project Central for Project Management

 - Stay in the loop in the Activity Feed.

-Access Your Office 365 Files inside Project Central
+3. Access Your Microsoft 365 Files inside Project Central

-Because Project Central integrates with Office 365, you’ll be able to use your Office 365 files inside this tool, as well.
+As Project Central integrates with Microsoft 365, you’ll be able to use your SharePoint files inside this tool.

-Plan, schedule & manage your team and tasks using simple & visual Gantt charts.
+Plan, schedule, and manage your team and tasks using simple and visual Gantt charts.

 Use Gantt Charts to organize and prioritize your tasks and to gain a complete overview of your project from start to finish.

-Finally, any good Planner alternative has to give you the ability of monitoring multiple projects at once (without getting a headache).
+Finally, any good Planner alternative has to give you the ability to monitor multiple projects at once (without getting a headache).

-Project Planner offers a simple dashboard from which you can assess the health of all of your projects – no matter how many you’re managing.
+Project Central offers a simple dashboard from which you can assess the health of all of your projects – no matter how many you’re managing.

 As soon as you log in, you’ll see three key indicators of projects: